michaelg3709/ML---AWS-Deployment/Projects/Telco Customer Churn/readme.md

+<h1> Use Machine Learning to Predict Churning Customers and Their Features <h1>

 Domain Background

 Customer churn occurs when a customer (player, subscriber, user, etc.) ceases his or her relationship with a company.